woojiahao/git-guide/02-first-repository/README.md

     ![New repository settings](./res/new-repository-details.png)

-4. Once the repository is created, GitHub will again provide a URL for you to access the remote repository.
-Copy this URL to the clipboard and return to the terminal.
-5. In the terminal, ensure that you within the local repository and execute the following commands.
+5. In the terminal, ensure that you are within the local repository and execute the following commands.
 These commands will be covered in future chapters.

     ```bash
     git remote add origin <url>